safe-global/safe-docs/reference/safe-core-sdk/auth-kit/AuthKitBasePack.md

 These methods provide functionality associated with Safe so you can use them inside the pack implementation.

 #### `getAddress(): address`
 This method returns the Ethereum address extracted from the provider retrieved by `getProvider()`.
+This returns a Safe owner (signer).

 **Returns**
 - `address`: The Ethereum address extracted from the provider.

 #### `getSafes(txServiceUrl): safes[]`
-This method returns the list of Safes associated addresses by calling internally the `getAddress()` method and then using the api-kit to retrieve the Safes associated with the signer.
+This method returns the list of Safes related to the signer address by calling internally the `getAddress()` method.

 **Params**
-- `txServiceUrl`: The transaction service url to use to retrieve the Safes associated with the signer.
+- `txServiceUrl`: The transaction service url to use to retrieve the Safes associated with the owner (signer).

 **Returns**
-- `safes[]`: The list of Safes associated with the signer.
+- `safes[]`: The list of Safes associated with the owner (signer).